Luanlrc/Luanlrc/README.md

 ### Hi there 👋

-- 🔭 I am currently working with an internship in infrastructure
+- 🔭 I am currently working as an Analyst in Infrastructure, Networks and Development
-- 🌱 I am currently learning FullStack Developer and Systems Analysis and Development
+- 🌱 I am a FullStack Javascript Developer with knowledge in:
+FullStack development in JavaScript
+Flask Framework for web development
+Django REST Framework
+Python programming language
+Experience with RaspBerry PI

-- ⚡ Fun fact: My wife says I'm a walking encyclopedia
+- ⚡ Fun fact: my wife says I'm a walking encyclopedia

 <div align="center">
   <a href="https://github.com/Luanlrc">